How To Build A Garden Bed

 What you need to build a raised bed

 The great thing about raised beds is that they have a big impact but are inexpensive and easy to DIY.
-You just need some timbers and garden soil and you’re good to go.
-Pressure treated wood should be used, which is rot resistant and protected against decay and pests.
+You need some timbers and garden soil, and you’re good to go.
+Pressure-treated wood, which is rot-resistant and protected against decay and pests, should be used.

-Hiring your tools from Speedy Services also means you get the best tools for a quality finish, without having to store them afterwards.
+Hiring your tools from Speedy Services also means you get the best tools for a quality finish without storing them afterwards.

 You will need: